matghazaryan/SOMessaging/README.md

 - (CGFloat)balloonMinWidth;

 /**
- * Font of message
+ * Font for the message
  */
 - (UIFont *)messageFont;

 /**
- * Size of photo or video thumbnail imageView
+ * Size of the photo or video thumbnail imageView
  */
 - (CGSize)mediaThumbnailSize;

 /**
- * Size user's imageview
+ * Size of the user's imageview
  */
 - (CGSize)userImageSize;
 ```